-The following tables provides the primary quantitative information about valuation techniques and the Company's unobservable inputs to its Level 3 fair value measurements as of September 30, 2023 and December 31, 2022.
-The Company may make changes to the valuation techniques, among techniques otherwise commonly used in accordance with its valuation policies, and/or the weighting of techniques used for particular investments based on changes in facts-and-circumstances and depending on the availability of, or changes in, information in order to produce the best estimate of fair value as of the measurement date.
+The following tables provides the primary quantitative information about valuation techniques and the Company's unobservable inputs to its Level 3 fair value measurements as of September 30, 2024 and December 31, 2023.
+The Company may make changes to the valuation techniques, among techniques otherwise commonly utilized in accordance with its valuation policies, and/or the weighting of techniques used for particular investments based on changes in facts-and-circumstances and depending on the availability of, or changes in, information in order to produce the best estimate of fair value as of the measurement date.
 In addition to the techniques and unobservable inputs noted in the tables below and in accordance with OFS Advisor's valuation policy, OFS Advisor, as valuation designee, may also use other valuation techniques and methodologies when determining the fair value measurements of the Company's investment assets.
+The tables are not intended to be all-inclusive and only present the most significant unobservable input(s) relevant to the valuation designee's determination of fair value.